A representative of $R\Gamma(N,T)$ for higher dimensional twists of $\mathbb Z_p^r(1)$

 Specializing our results to $r=1$, we will of course recover the corresponding results of \cite{BC2}, and as a by-product we will eliminate the distinction between the cases $\chinr|_{G_N}=1$ and $\chinr|_{G_N}\neq 1$, which had been studied separately in \cite{BC2}.

 The main motivation for studying $R\Gamma(N,T)$ comes from the equivariant epsilon constant conjecture, which we denote by $\CEP$, where $V=\Q_p\otimes_{\Z_p}T$.
-For a formulation see for example Conjecture 3.1.1 in \cite{BC2}; for more details and some remarks on the history of the conjecture we refer the interested reader to the introduction and Section 3.1 of \cite{BC2} or to the introduction of \cite{BC}.
+Here the subscript EP is short for Euler-Poincar\'e and refers to the fact that the conjecture is formulated in terms of certain Euler-Poincar\'e characteristics.
+The superscript na was added by Izychev and Venjakob for their non-abelian generalization.
+For a formulation see for example Conjecture 3.1.1 in \cite{BC2}; for more details and some remarks on the history of the conjecture we refer the interested reader to the introduction and Section 3.1 of \cite{BC2} or to the introduction of \cite{BC}; see also \cite{BurnsFlach98} and \cite{FukKato}, where these conjectures have been formulated first.
 The main idea in \cite{BC2} was to translate the conjecture to the language of $K$-theory in the spirit of \cite{BreuPhd} and prove it to be equivalent to the vanishing of an element

 in the relative algebraic $K$-group $K_0(\Z_p[G],\BdR[G])$.

 We recall that for $r=1$ and representations $\rhonr$ which are restrictions of unramified extensions $\rhoQpnr : G_{\Q_p} \lra \Z_p^\times$ Izychev and Venjakob in \cite{IV} have proven the validity of $\CEP$ for tame extensions $N/K$.
 The main result of \cite{BC2} shows that $\CEP$ holds for certain weakly and wildly ramified finite abelian extensions $N/K$.
 We will generalize both results in an upcoming work with Werner Bley: